-Peak power remains at the allotted A2 licence-friendly 47bhp, but beneath that power ceiling is a bubbling cauldron of grunt…relatively speaking, of course.
+The Honda CB500F specs say power remains at the allotted A2 licence-friendly 47bhp, but beneath that ceiling is a bubbling cauldron of grunt…relatively speaking, of course.
 A 4% gain in power and torque comes from new inlet cam timing, a bigger airbox and straighter inlet tracts.

 The extra midrange boost is amplified by new mapping that’s slightly less ‘top-endy’ than the 2019 CBR500R’s and a 2kg weight loss, gained from lighter gears and subframe, a smaller battery, ABS pump and thinner plastics.